 Key Features

-- Hydrated silica as the primary whitening agent
+- Hydrated silica polishing

 - No artificial flavors, colors, or preservatives